kaf-lamed-beyt/Caleb335/README.md

 ### Hi there 👋 I'm Caleb.

-I'm a Frontend Developer and writer, I literally just implement/transform the designs of user interfaces on the web to things that are alive.
+I'm a Frontend Developer and writer, I literally just implement/transform the designs of user interfaces to things that are alive on the web.

 Cheers! :cocktail: